-- 40. Job descriptions have been developed for all posts within the service with consideration for the shared values and behaviours and will form part of consultation with staff.
-Roles will be job evaluated to identify the relevant pay grade prior to consultation with staff.
-Pay bands identified within the report are therefore estimations of the likely final grade. - 41.
-Following the end of the consultation period, a report setting out the feedback received and the responses (including any changes to the current proposals) will be produced.
-That report will be presented to the Cabinet meetings scheduled for January.
-Subject to approval at both councils, a selection process will take place for the new shared roles following the process outlined within the shared change policy. - 42.
+- 48. Following approval by the two councils through Cabinet/ Executive Cabinet, a selection process will take place for the new shared roles following the process outlined within the shared change policy. - 49.
 Following appointment to the roles, costs for the permanent posts will be split between the councils on a 50:50 basis except for the additional apprentice posts as described.
-Staff would only move onto shared terms and conditions when appointed to a shared role within the structure. - 43.
+Staff would only move onto shared terms and conditions when appointed to a shared role within the structure. - 50.
 The employer for each member of staff will stay the same as there is a broadly equal number of staff employed by each council within the Customer Services teams.
 If further staff are brought into shared services or take up a shared role, it will be ensured that parity is maintained in terms of the number of staff employed by each council.